 This allows multiple users to query the same data without degrading performance, even as other workloads are taking place simultaneously, such as ingesting data via a data pipeline or training a machine learning model.

 Benefit 3: Uses SQL to query all types of data

-Snowflake uses SQL, a common programming language, that allows for fast querying of large amounts of data across multiple databases.
+Snowflake uses SQL, a common programming language that allows for fast querying of large amounts of data across multiple databases.
 It enables structured, semi-structured, and unstructured queries while enabling advanced processing with higher-level programming languages through Snowpark or serverless microservices and APIs through external functions.

 Snowflake simplifies access to JSON data by allowing users to store JSON documents in a relational table and combine it with structured data.

-Benefit 4: One copy of data
+Benefit 4: One copy of the data

 Snowflake enables users to access and share a single copy of data across internal departments and external partners.

 Traditional approaches to data sharing are inefficient and ineffective.
 It requires making a copy of the data and manually moving it somewhere (usually via email), which has a host of challenges:

 - The process is cumbersome, time-consuming, and complex and must be repeated any time the data changes